 1 A relaxed walk around Basseterre

 Nearby is the shady Independence square which was once the island’s slave market.
 The small doors at the base of nearby colonial houses lead to basements where the slaves slept before they were sold.
-On the square is the delightful Gallery Café, where you can see the work of local artists and take refreshment in the small café and courtyard garden.

 2 The Old Treasury and National Museum in Basseterre

 While the displays are charmingly old fashioned, there are plenty of fascinating insights into the history and culture of St Kitts, with colorful carnival costumes and national dress on display.
+This 2 hour walking tour of Basseterre will explain the best things to see in the island capital including the Pall Mall Square, courthouse and heritage museum.

 3 Sugar history at The Wingfield Estate